egovernment/eregistrations/documentation/sections.md

 ```

-Now we need to adjust the our sections definitions.
+Now we need to adjust our sections definitions.

  ```javascript
  FormSection.extend('PersonalInformationSection', {}, {